Building A New Home on Your Own Lot: What You Need to Know

 There’s a lot of work that goes into choosing a trustworthy homebuilder, especially when you want to build on your own lot.

 You need to look for a local team with visible experience in build-on-your-lot projects.
 These teams are more likely to keep your build on budget as well as bring a critical understanding of zoning laws, restrictions, and easements.
-Hiring local is especially important if you’re planning to build in a rural area, where the rules are more than likely different than in-city.
+Hiring locally is especially important if you’re planning to build in a rural area, where the rules are more than likely different than in-city.

 What to look for in a builder: